mkoh-alianza/legacydesktop-qa-smoke-automation/README.md

+Steps to setup:

+To set up the cable and windows:

+1. Download and install the attached VC Cables (You will notice there is a cable A and cable B, we will need both of them).
+The cables will need to be installed on both ends.
+You will also need to install Python and pip, but you may already have those.

+2. Install the product you wish to test

+3. Open remote desktop.
+Before you connect to the remote end, click on ‘Show Options’ in the remote desktop window.
+Then go to Local Resources->Remote Audio and set it to ‘Play on remote computer’.
+(You should only need to do this the first time)
+Then, connect to the remote end.

+4. Open up Bria on both ends.
+Go to Softphone->Preferences->Devices and uncheck the ‘Enable echo cancellation’ box on both ends.

+5. On the main end, set Speaker to ‘Cable-B Input’ and Microphone to ‘Cable-A Output’.
+On the remote end, set Speaker to ‘Cable-A input’ and Microphone to ‘Cable-A Output’.

+6. Position the Bria window in the top left and put Bria, then the remote desktop at the front of your taskbar (See screenshot).
+Different screen resolutions have different sizes for these, so you may have to move stuff to different positions if the clicks aren’t clicking in the right places.

+All of the external setup is complete, now we need to setup the code itself.

+To setup the code

+1. Download the GitHub repository onto the main end. (https://github.com/AlianzaQA/Smoke-Client-Automation)

+2. Open an command prompt in the folder where the code has been downloaded.

+3. You can create a virtual environment using the command: ‘python -m venv env’ and switch into it using ‘env\scripts\activate.bat’.

+4. Use pip install -r requirements.txt to install all of the required packages.

+All of the code has now been setup, here is how to run.

+To run the code

+1. Open a command prompt where the repo is downloaded.

+2. Enter a virtual environment using ‘python -m venv env’.

+3. Use the command ‘python main.py’ to run the testing code in ‘main.py’.

+It should begin with the tests.

 #Note
 Remember to go to Prefrences->Application->Security and set API access to "Allow Access Always" When connecting remote desktop, before connecting go to More Options->Local Resources->Remote Audio